Singapore — 10 min

 Paid time off.
 Different countries have different laws regarding when employees receive PTO and for how many days.
 It’s not always a flat number, either — many countries have different rules about paid leave for illness, family care, bereavement, maternity, paternity, and other situations.

 Time zone differences.
-Ready to run payroll but the banks in your employee’s country closed six hours ago?
+Ready to run payroll, but the banks in your employee’s country closed six hours ago?
 Your global payroll provider can keep you ahead of any potential mishaps.

 Salary and currency considerations.
-First, you must set salaries that are competitive in the market and legal under the local government’s rules.
-Salaries employees in the US, for example, are subject to minimum wage laws much higher than the federal minimum in certain states.
+First, you must set salaries that are competitive in the market and legal under local government rules.
+Salaries of employees in the US, for example, are subject to minimum wage laws much higher than the federal minimum in certain states.
 In addition, the salaries you set for your employees must remain consistent in the currency in which they are set — converting currencies can quickly become difficult without a little help.

 When you hire international workers, you become responsible for their data.
 Your global payroll solution provides a way for you to safeguard that data by placing it in the hands of local experts who understand where data can and cannot be hosted or transferred.

-One of the key considerations when hiring global staff is deciding on the right type of contract.
-How are your remote workers classified?
 Depending on the country where your prospective hire lives, a worker may be seen either as someone who is a self-employed contractor or a full-time employee hired directly by the company.
-In some places, like the U.K., there are additional worker classes between the two traditional definitions.
-As a general rule, employees have more legal coverage and benefits than contractors.

 That being said, when you decide to bring a new member on board, you always need to understand which legal requirements are your responsibility.
-Look into the following local labor elements:

-Benefits (e.g., vacation bonuses, 13th or 14th month salaries, etc.)
+Benefits (e.g., vacation bonuses, 13th- or 14th-month salaries, etc.)

 Overtime hour limits and rates